L-Glutamine

 L-Glutamine and Gluten Sensitivity

 Glutamine is an amino acid that plays a crucial role in maintaining the health of the intestinal lining.
-For individuals with gluten sensitivity, the integrity of the intestinal barrier is often compromised, leading to increased permeability and inflammation.
+For individuals with gluten sensitivity or celiac disease, the intestinal lining can become damaged due to the body's immune response to gluten.
+This damage can lead to leaky gut syndrome, where the intestinal barrier becomes more permeable, allowing harmful substances to pass through and trigger inflammation.

 Supplements for Gluten Sensitivity